Nguyễn Thanh Nhàn

-Nguyễn Thanh Nhàn (born 28 July 2003) is a Vietnamese professional footballer who plays as a winger or a forward for V.League 1 club PVF-CAND and the Vietnam national team.
+Nguyễn Thanh Nhàn (born 28 July 2003) is a Vietnamese professional footballer who plays as a winger or a forward for V.League 2 club Công An Nhân Dân.

 Early career

 Born in Tây Ninh, Thanh Nhàn started his youth career by participating in local youth football tournaments.
 His talent quickly impressed the local football managers, who advised him to take part in the admission test of youth football academies.
 Although in 2013 Thanh Nhàn was admitted to PVF Football Academy, he couldn't join the academy for personal reasons.
 In 2014, he joined Tây Ninh youth academy.
 His performances during the 2019 Vietnamese National U-17 Football Championship caught the attention of Vietnam U19 manager Philippe Troussier.
 PVF Football Academy signed Thanh Nhàn under Troussier's demand.
 Thanh Nhàn won two consecutives Vietnamese National U-19 Football Championships with PVF and was named as best player in the 2021 edition with seven goals scored.